mrjesse/Kit/README.md

 - Pastebin install: `pastebin get 8EmNXzQr install-kit`.
 - OpenKit pastebin install: `pastebin get xxxxxxxx install-kit`.

-__Heads Up:__ The current version of Kit and OpenKit are unstable and thus not 100% working and ready for use yet.
+> __Heads Up:__ The current versions of Kit and OpenKit are unstable and thus not 100% working and ready for use yet.

 # Documentation